ArmandPhilippot/apeu/README.md

 Both `.md` and `.mdx` extensions are supported.
 However, because of technologies limitations, the `.mdx` format is recommended.

-This project is designed to avoid imports in `src/content`.
+This project is designed to avoid imports in your `content` directory.
 Elements (even HTML tags) are automatically mapped to custom components when you use the `.mdx` extension.

 ### Automatic meta: Words count / Reading time